byjg/php-config/README.md

     // To create a new instance choose *only* one below:
-    ->withInjectedConstructor()         // If you want inject the constructor automatically using reflection ->withInjectedLegacyConstructor()   // If you want inject the constructor automatically using PHP annotation ->withNoConstrutor()                // The class has no constructor ->withConstructorArgs(array)        // The constructor's class arguments
+    ->withInjectedConstructor()         // If you want inject the constructor automatically using reflection ->withInjectedLegacyConstructor()   // If you want inject the constructor automatically using PHP annotation ->withNoConstructor()                // The class has no constructor ->withConstructorArgs(array)        // The constructor's class arguments
     ->withFactoryMethod("method", array_of_args)  // When the class has a static method to instantiate instead of constructure